 Our professional staff understands that there is no such thing as a one-size-fits-all style of treatment, which is why we take the time to learn about your unique situation and the potential challenges to recovery in order to develop the best possible treatment.
 We can also help you manage psychological symptoms whenever you experience withdrawal symptoms and suffer from any pre-existing mental health conditions.

-We provide a 45-day Residential Inpatient program that consists of various therapeutic approaches and modalities such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Trauma Therapy, Family Therapy, and EMDR Therapy, followed by a comprehensive assessment that lasts 14 days.
-Since fentanyl is a powerful drug to overcome, we offer longer treatment through extended residential care that lasts an additional 45 days.
+We provide a Residential Inpatient program that consists of various therapeutic approaches and modalities such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Trauma Therapy, Family Therapy, and EMDR Therapy, followed by a comprehensive assessment.
+Since fentanyl is a powerful drug to overcome, we offer longer treatment through extended residential care that lasts an additional.

 As with other opioid addictions, fentanyl’s signs and symptoms look much like a sedative.
 They also may be accompanied by a lack of care for oneself, possibly illegal activity, or apathy towards life in general.